 In case the radiologists want to see vessels clearly depicted within the suppressed context, we propose the VesselGlyph illustrated in Fig. 6c and Fig. 6d.
-DVR is used for both focus and context, but the context is rendered very transparent, giving only a supplementary information, whereas objects in focus are rendered photorealistic and in high quality.
-Fig. 10a depicts half-vessel rendering and Fig. 9 shows a full-vessel application of the tube VesselGlyph.
+DVR is used for both focus and context, but the context is rendered very transparently, giving only supplementary information, whereas objects in focus are rendered photorealistically and in high quality.
+Fig. 9c depicts a half-vessel rendering and Fig. 10 shows a full-vessel application of the Tubular VesselGlyph.
 Note, that bony structures in close vicinity to the vessels of interest are also fully rendered.
 This may cause "pseudo-calcifications" of the vessel wall, or small areas of occlusion.
 Changing the viewing direction may alleviate this problem.
-This problem has a reason in the fact that we do not have precise information about vessel diameter in the given point.
-We only estimate this value, but the estimation is not very precise and therefore the focus region might include also objects that lie in close vicinity of the vessels, e.g. adjacent bones.
+This problem results from the fact that we do not have precise information about the vessel diameter in a given point.
+We only estimate this value, but the estimation is not very precise and therefore the focus region can include also objects that lie in close vicinity of the vessels, e.g. adjacent bones.